africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/Art is about collaboration not competition or comparison.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/art-is-about-collaboration-not-competition-or-comparison/","title":"Art is about collaboration not competition or comparison","dgShowBacklinks":false}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/art-is-about-collaboration-not-competition-or-comparison/","title":"Art is about collaboration not competition or comparison"}
 ---